 Always at the heart of our curriculum design is ensuring that the programmes of study we offer are interesting, challenging and will ultimately lead to success for our students.
 From the moment students join us at Coal Clough Academy, they play a very active role in the curriculum they study especially from Year 9 upwards, where we offer a comprehensive Options Programme alongside the Core Curriculum.
 Throughout their journey with us, we ensure that students are happy in their learning, well informed about their learning and are making sustained progress.

 Our curriculum at Key Stage 4 builds on the foundations provided at Key Stage 3.
-The Key Stage 4 curriculum at Coal Clough Academy consists of core subjects of English, Maths and Science (combined) alongside; English Literature, PSHE, Art, iMedia, ICT, Sport, Outdoor Education, Motor Vehicle, Travel and Tourism, Food Technology, Enterprise, Performing Arts and Construction.
+The Key Stage 4 curriculum at Coal Clough Academy consists of core subjects of English, Maths and Science (combined) alongside; English Literature, PSHE, Art, ICT, Sport, Outdoor Education, Motor Vehicle, Wellbeing, Cookery, History, Textiles, Performing Arts and Construction.
 Students who require additional support will also receive targeted Core/Therapeutic interventions in order to accelerate and support their progress.

 The pastoral and wider curriculum at Coal Clough Academy is equally important as the academic curriculum.
 Students are organised into tutor groups using information gathered during the admission process.
 Students remain in these tutor groups for their duration with us, with the same form tutor who builds a rapport with the students and their families through weekly communication.
 Students receive weekly PSHE lessons delivered by their form tutor and have structured daily tutor time and assemblies once a week.
 This curriculum is further enhanced throughout the school year with a focus on enrichment opportunities, CEIAG and preparing for life after Coal Clough Academy.